-The Monitoring Plan described in this document identifies wells for monitoring regional groundwater levels between the mine area and each GDE and monitoring the condition of each GDE to identify any impacts associated with mining-related drawdown.
-Each GDE has a customized Monitoring Plan, as shown in Table 2.
-All GDEs and associated monitoring locations are shown on Figure 2.
+The Monitoring Plan identifies locations for monitoring the condition of each GDE and regional groundwater levels between the mine area and each GDE to identify impacts from mining-related drawdown.
+The location and purpose of monitoring each GDE is shown in Table 2.
+All GDEs and monitoring locations are shown on Figure 2.
 A description of each GDE is provided in Appendix A. The following sections present a generalized description of each of the elements of the Monitoring Plan.